gunnarmorling/1brc/README.md

 * Create a pull request against the upstream repository, clearly stating
   * The name of your implementation class.
   * The JDK build to use (of not specified, the latest OpenJDK 21 upstream build will be used).
 * I will run the program and determine its performance as described in the next section, and enter the result to the scoreboard.
+Note that I reserve the right to not evaluate specific submissions if I feel doubtful about the implementation (I.e. I won't run your BitCoin miner ;).

+If you'd like to discuss any potential ideas for implementing 1BRC with the community, you can use the [GitHub Discussions](https://github.com/gunnarmorling/onebrc/discussions) of this repository.
+Please keep it friendly and civil.

 The challenge runs until Jan 31 2024.
 Any submissions (i.e. pull requests) created after Jan 31 2024 23:59 UTC will not be considered.

-## Discussions

-If you'd like to discuss any potential ideas for implementing 1BRC with the community, you can use the [GitHub Discussions](https://github.com/gunnarmorling/onebrc/discussions) of this repository.
-Please keep it friendly and civil.

 ## Evaluating Results